DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 ![raspberry_14](https://github.com/user-attachments/assets/da448682-c65d-4983-b4e5-5bc385072bb7)

-We need to ensure the “share” file is mounted every time the RPi reboots.<br>
+We need to ensure the “share” file is mounted every time the RPi reboots.

-Access to edition mode to the fstab file, and fstab file will automatically mounts all filesystems at boot time:
+Access to edition mode to the fstab file, and fstab file will automatically mounts all filesystems at boot time (here you move with arrow keys):
 ```
 sudo nano /etc/fstab
 ```